TranPhucVinh/C/Kernel/README.md

 On embedded systems, devices are often not connected through a bus.
 Such devices, instead of being dynamically detected, must be statically described:

-1. By **direct instantiation** of ``struct platform_device`` structures, as done on a few old ARM non-Device Tree based platforms.
+1. By **direct instantiation** of ``struct platform_device`` structures, as done on a few old ARM non-Device tree based platforms.
 Definition is done in the board-specific or SoC specific code.

 2. In the **Device Tree**, a hardware description file used on some architectures.
 The device drivers match with the physical devices described in the ``.dts`` file.
 After this matching, the driver's ``probe()`` function is called.
 An ``.of_match_table`` has to be included in the driver's code to allow this matching.